• Skip to content

 Most women in Australia have their babies in public hospitals.

-Some public hospitals have information sessions and tours.
-Some might have online virtual tours.
-Call the hospital that you’re interested in or check its website to find out about these options.
+Some public hospitals have information sessions, in-person tours or online virtual tours.
+Call the hospitals that you’re interested in or check their websites to find out about these options.

 If you think you might be pregnant, see your GP as soon as possible to start your pregnancy care.